6 Homes of Classic Women Authors in New England

 The Mount-Edith Wharton's home in Lenox, MA

-Here are 6 homes of classic women authors in New England.
-They preserve the lives and legacies of Harriet Beecher Stowe, Louisa May Alcott, Emily Dickinson, Edith Wharton, Edna St. Vincent Millay, and Sarah Orne Jewett.
+Here are six homes of classic women authors in New England that are open to the public for tours.
+Those presented here preserve the lives and legacies of Harriet Beecher Stowe, Louisa May Alcott, Emily Dickinson, Edith Wharton, Sarah Orne Jewett, and Judith Sargent Murray.

 Visit them one at a time, group two on a weekend trip, or do them all on a multi-day loop.
-Make sure to link through to get all the information on visiting, as some of these aren’t open year round.
+Make sure to link through to get all the information on visiting, as many aren’t open all year round.

 Literary pilgrimages are inspiring and enlightening.
 If you can’t get enough of your favorite women authors in print, visiting their homes, preserved for public viewing, is a fantastic way to get to know them better.
 Getting a glimpse where they lived and worked, and how they extended their creative flair into their homes and gardens is a true privilege.